Princeton-HCI/bluesky-feed-manager/README.md

 - Add this feed to Bluesky as a custom algorithm
 - Share the feed URL publicly
-- Immediately start seeing ranked posts pulled using your blueprint
+- Immediately begin seeing ranked posts generated from your blueprint

 ---